Convergence of Decentralized Stochastic Subgradient-based Methods for Nonsmooth Nonconvex functions: Convergence Properties of Decentralized Stochastic Subgradient-based Methods

-\begin{rmk} It is worth mentioning that Assumption \ref{Assumption_obj} is mild and reasonable in practical scenarios.
-As demonstrated in Section \ref{sec:2}, the class of definable functions is wide enough to enclose a wide range of the loss functions of common nonsmooth neural networks.
-Furthermore, \cite{bolte2021conservative} demonstrates that for the loss function of any neural network constructed by definable blocks, the results yielded by Automatic Differentiation (AD) algorithms are contained within a definable conservative field for the definable loss function.
+As discussed in Section \ref{sec:conser}, the class of definable functions is wide enough to enclose the loss functions of common nonsmooth neural networks.
+Moreover, \cite{bolte2021conservative} demonstrates that there exists a definable conservative field for any definable loss function constructed by definable blocks, within which the results yielded by Automatic Differentiation (AD) algorithms are contained.
+Henceforth, Assumption \ref{Assumption_obj}(1) is mild and reasonable in practical scenarios.